damonallison/swift-fundamentals/README.md

 * Switch automatically `break`s.

 * Strongly Typed (this will upset the dynamic language people, but it's the right way to build a language)
   * Explicit type casting required.
-* Generics
+  * Generics.
-* Type inference
+  * Type inference.

 * Optionals :
   * One true "empty" (sentinal?) value to rule them all (nil, NSNotFound, 0, etc..)